Riverfront and Lakeshore Properties

 Use woody debris.

 Incorporate large woody debris, such as stumps, logs and tree trunks to provide essential aquatic habitat and stabilize shorelines.
 If you are managing woody debris in a stream for recreational passage, experts recommend leaving most logjams in place.
-Check our Woody Debris Management page for links to helpful resources, training and volunteer opportunities.
+Read more in the Woody Debris Management 101 Fact Sheet.

 If you have an existing structural seawall and are not ready to try a completely natural shoreline, supplement the area on the waterfront side with native aquatic vegetation to help restore lost habitat and on the upland side incorporate a plant buffer.
 Read more at Plant a Shoreline Buffer.

 Learn how to identify and remove aquatic invasive plant species without spreading their growth.
 Often times, aquatic invasive plant species are spread by pulling out the plant by hand which makes the situation worse.
 Root and plant fragments can resettle and spread seeds to other areas.